fhadinezhadUC/leshmania/intronFrequency/ReadMe.md

 >>>>>>>  >>>>  <<<<  >>>>> <<<<<  >>>>> <<<<< <<<<<<<
 ```

-* I parsed the "TryTrypDB_Aug2017_alltRNAs.tfam.covea" file based on this Structure and Sprinzl as references to assign the locations to each intron.
+* I parsed the "TryTrypDB_Aug2017_alltRNAs.tfam.covea" file based on this Structure and Sprinzl as references to assign the locations to each insertion.
 You can find the script [here](https://github.com/fhadinezhadUC/leshmania/blob/master/intronDist.R)

-* Here is a brief summery of intron Distribution of our Tri-Tryp Data :
+* Here is a brief summery of insertion Distribution of our Tri-Tryp Data :

 ![alt text](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/IntronLengthDist.svg)

 ![alt text](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/intronlocationdist.svg)